 Visible scars can have a negative psychological effect on many patients.
-If there is a lingering mark on your face or body that is impacting your self-esteem, a scar revision surgery or non-surgical procedure with Dr. Larson may be able to help.
+If there is a lingering mark on your face or body that is impacting your self-esteem, a scar revision surgery or non-surgical procedure with top plastic surgeon Dr. Larson, may be able to help.

 There are a few different categories of scars.
 The revision procedure that’s right for you will depend on the type of mark you have:

 This is the most common type of scar.
 Superficial marks are visible and often unsightly, but they don’t cause pain or other issues.

 Keloid scars are large, painful and possibly itchy.
 They can be discolored and they extend beyond the original wound.
 This type of scar is common on areas of the body that are lacking in fatty tissue, such as the face, chest or shoulders.

 This type of scar worsens with time, increasing in size and thickness and becoming more painful.

 A contracture scar is large, creates a tight feeling, and may limit movement.
 A severe burn is an example of this type of scar.